cloudmesh-community/book/chapters/cloud/chameleon/user-guide.md

 Since the KVM hypervisor is used on this cloud, any virtual machines you upload must be compatible with KVM.

-This tutorial provide basic information about how to use the OpenStack web interface and provides some information specific to using OpenStack KVM on Chameleon.
+This section provides basic information about how to use the OpenStack web interface and provides some information specific to using OpenStack KVM on Chameleon.